jorgesarabia/api_tv_challenge/README.md

 - Search series by name
 - After clicking on a series, you can see a detail screen that shows the episodes listed by season
 - You can select a serie as favorite tapping over the heart icon in the serie detail screen
-- You can search persons and see the they have participated in
+- You can search persons and see the series they have participated in
 - You can log out of the app

 # Technical aspects